 Despite this, courts do award the marital home to parties during petitions of legal separation.
 The award however is usually just a temporary possession until further order of court through a Petition of Dissolution of Marriage.
-This almost always provokes the filing of a Petition for Dissolution of Marriage upon that award of temporary possession of a house.
+Getting the courts involved always provokes the filing of a Petition for Dissolution of Marriage by the other spouse once the court has made and award temporary possession of a house.

 Once support or maintenance is established under a legal separation agreement that support or modification cannot be modified until there is a judgment of dissolution.
 In Re: Marriage of Sutton, 136 Ill.
 2d 441, 145 Ill.
 Dec.
 890, 557 N.E.2d 869 (1990) This may have strategic implications for either party who gets a maintenance order under a petition for legal separation.

 Child custody and visitation issues can also be granted under a Petition for Legal Separation.

 All of the temporary motions for relief that are available to parties under a Petition For Dissolution Of Marriage are also available to parties under a Petition For Legal Separation.
 750 ILCS 5/501